folio-org/folio-install/runbooks/single-server/README.md

 cd platform-core
 ```

-3. Check out the `q1-2019` branch.
+3. Check out the `q2-2019` branch.
 The HEAD of this branch should reflect the latest release, including any bug fix releases.

+* TODO: 20190612: using master until q2-2019 is ready

 ```
-git checkout q1-2019
+git checkout master
 ```

 4. Install npm packages